-In the racing world, the Grand National Free Bets has heard many reports of horses killing small animals, particularly dogs and cats.
+In the racing world, there have been many reports of horses killing small animals, particularly dogs and cats.
 There are also several startling accounts of meat eating horses in this Carnivorous Horses article.

 The “better safe than sorry” approach is usually the best option, but it does go to show that perhaps horses’ tastes are much more extensive than we realize.